api3dao/oev-docs/docs/oev-searchers/overview/glossary.md

 # Glossary

 Here are the common terms referenced throughout the documentation with a brief description.
-This section is not indended to explain the terms in details, but to serve as a reminder or provide small clarification.
+This section is not intended to explain the terms in detail, but to serve as a reminder or provide small clarification.

 <!-- NOTE: We intentionally use triple hash to make the titles stand out a bit less. -->